 The quay to the mill

 You'll find Cotehele Mill just a half-mile up the Morden stream from Cotehele Quay.
 The path follows the stream under shady trees and is mostly level and wide enough for pushchairs, wheelchairs and the whole family.
-There are pixie doors hiding in the trees to lead children along the way and you'll see lots of spring flowers growing along the route.
+Please note that Cotehele Mill is now closed for the foreseeable, but you are welcome to enjoy the meadow nearby.

 Walk alongside the Morden Stream, pass Cotehele Mill to find the weir that regulates the water flowing to the mill.
 A sluice gate allows the water to enter the leat.
 Water flows down the leat to the mill to turn the waterwheel.